h15200/notes/testing.md

 Then in mail.js module.exports { anyMethodsfromThisPackageYouUsed }
 And set them up usually as an empty function UNLESS you are using the return values i

+## Jest vs Moccha

+Moccha does not include mocking feature out of the box.
+Must download chai for that.

+Jest has a wider built-in feature set: assertions, data mocking, clearer console output Jest automatically runs tests in parallel, making testing faster Jest provide other tools like fake timers, spies, etc. without an additional library